ministryofjustice/opg-digideps/docs/DISASTER_RECOVERY.md

 This process can be vastly simplified if you use our automated restore container:

-Run `docker-compose -f docker-compose.commands.yml up dr-restore` to see a help file
+Run `docker compose -f docker-compose.commands.yml up dr-restore` to see a help file

 You can then run various options.
 Some examples below: